-One of the most influential conceptual artists of his generation, John Baldessari continuously pushes the limits and shifts expectations of what art can be and stand for.
-Born in 1931 in National City, California, he studied at the San Diego State University Otis Art Institute, the Chouinard Art Institute and the University of California at Berkeley.
+One of the most influential conceptual artists of his generation, John Baldessari (1931-2020) pushed the limits and shifted expectations of what art could be.
+Born in National City, California, he studied at the San Diego State University Otis Art Institute, the Chouinard Art Institute and the University of California at Berkeley.

 Baldessari has been featured in over 200 solo exhibitions.
 Major retrospectives have been held at the Whitney Museum (New York), the Tate Modern (London), the Metropolitan Museum of Art (New York), and the Los Angeles County Museum of Art.
 He lives in Santa Monica and works in Venice, California.

 The fifth edition of RxArt’s coloring book, Between the Lines: A Coloring Book by Contemporary Artists, Volume 5, features a cover and stickers by the artist.